Boardroom potboiler at Zee: Can beleaguered MD Punit Goenka stave off shareholders demanding his exit?

 At this point, the proxy firms are not sitting quiet either.
 As Subramanian puts it quite bluntly, "We will have to evaluate the merits of the proposed new directors [suggested by Invesco] and their credibility in running a media company.
 Punit Goenka or the promoter family may see a graceful exit if they are able to find a white knight and effect an acquisition or merger."

-Whether Chandra and Goenka can manage to get a white knight at all-since it's a race against time with the EGM round the corner--is anybody's guess.
+Whether Chandra and Goenka can manage to get a white knight at all--since it's a race against time with the EGM round the corner--is anybody's guess.
 As the battle for Zee intensifies, the next few weeks will doubtless see a riveting drama unfolding at the entertainment company.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today